If you've ever asked yourslef, "Where can I find a court ordered drug test near me?" keep reading.

 It is very common for administrative court orders to detail the frequency and guidelines for the court-mandated drug and alcohol testing requirements.
 Court-ordered drug and alcohol screening is commonly conducted using a specimen of your hair or urine.
 Some court mandated testing requires the use of observed collections, but most times, they do not.

+Have you ever wondered, "Where can I find court ordered drug testing near me?"
 Learn more about some of our court-ordered drug and alcohol testing below.

 In child custody cases, the most critical factor that a judge will consider is the health, living conditions, the physical safety and well-being of a child.
 When a judge is forced to make decisions about the custody of a child, where a child should live and who can visit or associate with that child; a judge will consider each parent’s living arrangements, employment status, lifestyle, past criminal violations, drug use, and other factors.